ChibiOS/ChibiOS/readme.txt

 *** Releases and Change Log                                               ***
 *****************************************************************************

+*** RT 3.2.0 ***
+- OPT: Removed the p_msg field from the thread_t structure saving a msg_t-sized field from the structure.
+Messages now use a new field into the p_u union.
+Now synchnorous messages are even faster.

 *** 16.1.0 ***
 - RT:  Added CodeWarrior compiler support to the e200 port.
 - HAL: Added support for STM32F446.